jaguarfi/GIS-E4030-project/README.md

-git add - add files to a commit git commit -m "ebin :D" - creates a commit of added changes with the cited message git push - pushes made changes to master branch repository
+git add - add files to a commit git commit -m "ebin :D" - creates a commit of added changes with the cited message git push - pushes made changes to master branch repository git checkout <filepath> - permanently disregards changes in this file compared to master branch

 you can install most python libraries by git console with the command: